Flexacoin Reaches 1-Day Volume of $25,643.00 (FXC)

-Flexacoin (CURRENCY:FXC) traded 5.6% higher against the U.S. dollar during the one day period ending at 16:00 PM E.T. on November 16th.
-Flexacoin has a total market capitalization of $44.24 million and $25,643.00 worth of Flexacoin was traded on exchanges in the last day.
+Flexacoin (CURRENCY:FXC) traded 5.6% higher against the U.S. dollar during the one day period ending at 19:00 PM E.T. on November 22nd.
 One Flexacoin coin can now be purchased for $0.0061 or 0.00000026 BTC on popular cryptocurrency exchanges.
 Over the last week, Flexacoin has traded down 3.1% against the U.S. dollar.
+Flexacoin has a total market capitalization of $44.24 million and $25,643.00 worth of Flexacoin was traded on exchanges in the last day.

 Here is how related cryptocurrencies have performed over the last day: